 - Operational problems or system malfunction before or, at the time of inspection.

 Where used in sewage systems, distribution boxes, dosing tanks and pumps may be required to be uncovered, at the owner’s expense, to be inspected to determine their condition and functionality.

-Phase II inspections of on-site sewage sytems may also consider:
+Phase II inspections of on-site sewage systems may also consider the following:

 - Soil type and its permeability;

 - Additional sources of hydraulic loading (e.g. surface discharge, roof drains);